A new structural approach to isoparametric hypersurfaces in spheres: Introduction

 \begin{theorema*} The tensor $\alpha$ coincides, up to a factor of two, with the second fundamental form of the Lagrangian submanifold. \end{theorema*}

+The introduction of the set of invariants $(\hat{g},\alpha,B\otimes B^{-1})$ is justified by the fact that they allow us to formulate all relevant identities in a compact way.

-The so-called Weyl identities play a crucial role in the theory of isoparametric hypersurfaces in spheres.
-The classical Weyl identities depend on several indices.
+For the theory of isoparametric hypersurfaces in spheres, the so-called Weyl Identities are of utmost importance.
+The classical Weyl Identities depend on several indices.
 In terms of the invariants described above, these multiple identities unify into one tensor identity, see Theorem\,\ref{weylt}.

-Moreover, the pullback of $\alpha$ under the reflections through each of the focal manifolds coincides with the negative of $\alpha$.
-Hereafter these identities are referred to as Symmetry identities.
+Another set of equations which can easily be formulated in terms of $\alpha$ are the Symmetry identities: the pullback of $\alpha$ under the reflections through each of the focal manifolds coincides with the negative of $\alpha$.
 So far, all these considerations are completely general.

-With a possible classification of the case $g=6$ in mind, we derive several properties which are equivalent to homogeneity.
-Denote by $D_k$, $k\in\lbrace 1,...,6\rbrace$, the eigenspaces of the shape operator of $F_t$ with respect to $\nu_t$, and by $\pi_k$ the orthogonal projection into $D_k$.
-Furthermore, in $D_k$ and $\pi_k$ the index $k$ is interpreted to be cyclic of order $6$.
+Below we restrict ourselves to the case $g=6$, and give several reformulations for homogeneity.
+Here, we just mention the following reformulation, which relates homogeneity to geometric properties of the Lagrangian submanifold.
+For other reformulations see Section \ref{sec4}.